 It’s not just about speaking up for the benefit of others; you can speak up for your own benefit as well.
 There have been moments when I have gotten angry and resentful.
 As I’ve taken the time to learn more about myself and what I want, I realize that when I put the needs of others ahead of my own I can become angry.
 Recognizing this has helped me to keep the situation from blowing up out of proportion with the work I need to get done.

 I can see others fall into this same trap by doing something for someone else and then getting mad for not being appreciated or rewarded for sacrificing their own needs.
 The truth is that if we are honest with ourselves when we make that decision, we would speak up and say that we need to take care of ourselves first.
 If we don’t, we’ll be mad at the other person for doing what we wished we did.
-There was a program I watched where the speaker made this connection to the airbag announcement on airplanes.
-If you don’t put your airbag on first, you’re not likely to be of much use to other people.
+There was a program I watched where the speaker made this connection to the oxygen mask announcement on airplanes.
+If you don’t put your oxygen mask on first, you’re not likely to be of much use to others.

 Do it in Deed